karan/TPB/README.md

 * **user** # username of uploader
 * **seeders** # number of seeders
 * **leechers** # number of leechers

 Tests
 =====

 You need `bottle` and `testscenarios` installed to run the tests.

     $ pip install -r tests/requirements.txt

 To execute the tests simply run:

     $ python -m unittest discover

-Every test is executed twice, once on a local test server with predownloaded original responses and, if it's possible, an other time on the original remote server.
+By default the tests are ran on a local test server with predownloaded original responses.
+You can activate the remote running option by:

-To deactivate the execution of local or remote tests:

-    $ REMOTE=false python -m unittest discover
-    $ LOCAL=false python -m unittest discover
+    $ REMOTE=true python -m unittest discover

 Contribute